majorcob/musedirect/README.md

 1. Change the name of the device to begin with a leading slash (e.g. `Person0` → `/Person0`), then pass the string `"/Person0"` as the `prefix` parameter to the `Muse` class constructor.

 2. Disable the default OSC output and create a new one.
 Set the prefix to a custom text value, which will be the `prefix` string passed to the `Muse` class constructor.
-This can be en empty string as well, which is the default value for `prefix.` If the prefix is not empty, then it must begin with a slash such that the resulting OSC paths also have a leading slash.
+This can be en empty string as well, which is the default value for `prefix`.
+If the prefix is not empty, then it must begin with a slash such that the resulting OSC paths also have a leading slash.

 ## API

+### Note about Muse SDK docs

+As of March 2019 [support for the Muse SDK has ceased](https://choosemuse.com/development/), meaning the links to the SDK docs throughout this readme are broken for the time being.
+Please see [this archived version of the SDK docs](https://web.archive.org/web/20180810185048/http://developer.choosemuse.com/tools/windows-tools/available-data-muse-direct).

 ### `Muse` class